dirkschumacher/encryptedRmd/README.md

 ## Inspiration

-Inspired and based on the work by @derhuerst on [self encrypting html pages](https://github.com/derhuerst/self-decrypting-html-page).
+Inspired and based on the work by @derhuerst on [self decrypting html pages](https://github.com/derhuerst/self-decrypting-html-page).

 ## License